What Does a Proposal Writer Do?

 What is the Average Proposal Writer Salary?

-The median salary for proposal writers is $50,000 per year.
+The median salary for proposal writers is $50,000 per year with a bachelor's degree.

 They are usually involved with writing proposals for new clients, often as part of the proposal team that gives presentations to prospective clients about the company’s capabilities.

-Additionally, according to PayScale, expert proposal writers can earn up to $150,000 annually.
-The proposal writer salary depends on multiple factors, such as:
+Additionally, according to PayScale, an expert proposal writer job can earn up to $150,000 annually.
+The proposal writer job salary depends on multiple factors, such as:

 - Written and communication skills